Race Claims

 What counts as race discrimination at work?

 It doesn't require anyone to use a slur.
 Race discrimination is an employer treating you worse because of race or color — in hiring, pay, assignments, discipline, promotion, layoff, or firing — plus race-based harassment that makes the workplace hostile, and punishment for speaking up about it.
 The protection runs to every race: what matters is that race was the reason, not which race you are.
-Both Tennessee's Human Rights Law and federal law cover it, and you don't have to identify the statute to file.
+Federal law covers it, and you don't have to identify the statute to file.

 Do I need a lawyer to file a race discrimination claim in Tennessee?

-No. A claim before THRC or the EEOC can be pursued without an attorney, and an Authorized Justice Practitioner can provide non-attorney representation and pursue it on your behalf where representation is permitted.
+No. A charge before the EEOC can be pursued without an attorney, and an Authorized Justice Practitioner — a trained non-attorney representative — can pursue it on your behalf where representation is permitted.

-What is the difference between THRC and going to court?
+What is the difference between the EEOC and going to court?

 How much can I recover in a Tennessee race discrimination claim?

 It depends on the facts and the forum.
 Under federal law, compensatory and punitive damages are capped from $50,000 to $300,000 by employer size, while back pay, front pay, and attorney's fees are recovered on top and are not capped.
-Under Tennessee's own Human Rights Law: Compensatory damages are capped based on employer size.
 For race specifically, Section 1981 carries no damages cap at all, though it is pursued in court.
 No one can promise a result.

 Can I still file if I already complained to HR or went through an internal process?